Wikifab/wikifab-main/README.md

 Then execute those scripts to install wikifab extensions and pages :

 	php maintenance/update.php
+	php maintenance/update.php
 	php maintenance/initWikifab.php --setWikifabHomePage

+Note : In my case, the update.php script returned an error (in a part concerning Flow extension) at first execution, just run it a second time has solved the problem.

 ## METHOD #2 : Installation process using composer